Choosing The Right Lender For You With No Mortgage Overlays

 - The broker’s goal is to match you with the loan product that best meets your needs at the best price

 Can A Borrower Go Directly To A Direct Lender That A Mortgage Broker Has A Relationship?

-Disadvantages of dealing with mortgage brokers may be that you may have higher fees and costs than dealing with a direct lender.
-However, mortgage brokers do offer invaluable services to borrowers who have challenged credit and higher debt to income ratios.
+Disadvantages of dealing with brokers may be that you may have higher fees and costs than dealing with a direct lender.
+However, brokers do offer invaluable services to borrowers who have challenged credit and higher debt to income ratios.